Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: Introduction

-The aim of this work is to answer the question of existence of a Lyapunov function, and therefore give (partial) answers to the question of whether or not an LDP holds, for IMH, RWM and MALA, three of the most common MCMC methods based on the Metropolis-Hastings algorithm.
-These three methods are staples within MCMC and there is a vast literature on their properties and use in various applications—the following are some of the most relevant existing (theoretical) results for the three methods: \cite{mengersen1996rates, AP07, Wang22, BJ24} (IMH); \cite{mengersen1996rates, roberts1996geometric, JH2000, GGR97, MPS12, HSV14, ALP+22a} (RWM); \cite{roberts1996exponential, roberts1998optimal, RR01, CRR05, BLM14} (MALA).
-In this paper we study whether or not the assumptions used in \cite{milinanni2024large} to obtain an LDP (see Section \ref{sec:LDP}, specifically Assumption \ref{ass:compactSpaceOrLyapunov}) hold for the corresponding choices of proposal distributions.
-In the cases where the assumptions do hold, we obtain an LDP for the underlying empirical measures.
-To the best of our knowledge, this is the first work that studies LDPs for particular instances of Metropolis-Hastings algorithms when the state space is a (uncountable) subset of $\mathbb{R}^d$.
-The main results are Theorems \ref{thm:LDP_indep} and \ref{thm:LDP_MALA}, stating an LDP for the IMH and MALA methods, respectively, and Proposition \ref{prop:RWMnoLyapunov}, stating that the necessary type of Lyapunov function cannot exist for any RWM algorithm.
+In this work we answer the question for IMH and MALA, and partly for RWM, covering three of the most common MCMC methods based on the Metropolis-Hastings algorithm.
+The three methods are staples within MCMC and there is a vast literature on their properties and use in various applications—the following are some of the most relevant existing (theoretical) results for the three methods: \cite{mengersen1996rates, AP07, Wang22, BJ24} (IMH); \cite{roberts1996exponential, roberts1998optimal, RR01, CRR05, BLM14} (MALA); \cite{mengersen1996rates, roberts1996geometric, JH2000, GGR97, MPS12, HSV14, ALP+22a} (RWM).